Refresh

 Each LED acts as a pixel in the billboard display.
 Billboards contain millions of these pixels, closely packed together.
 Each pixel often comprises three LEDs: red, green, and blue (RGB).
 It can produce a wide range of colors by varying the intensity of these three primary colors.

-The 3D Aspect
+3D Aspect

 The three-dimensional effects on these billboards are achieved through a combination of the following: